isaac8069/Roommates/README.md

             * *Example: washer-dryer in unit, doorman, roof deck, private backyard, pool, patio off bedroom*
             * **Please seperate amenities with a comma and space as seen above in the example**
     * **Number of Current Roommates**
-        * Add number of roommates that currently live their
+        * Add number of roommates that currently live there
             * *Example: 0 = no roommtes, 1 = 1 roommate, 2 = 2 roommates, 3 = 3 roommates*
             * **Please only add a number to this field.
 Add 0 if renting/subleasing the entire apartment**

-* Hit submit after all information is added. **Please note that all fields are required except for amenities**
+* Hit submit after all information is added.
+**Please note that all fields are required except for amenities**

 * You will then be redirected to a page to add an image.
     * Click choose file
         * Add the image you wish to associate with your apartment listing
     * Then hit submit
 **Please note: You must add an image to create listing**

-* After image is added you will have one more opportunity to update any information from the create a listing page. **Please do not edit the image field**
+* After image is added you will have one more opportunity to update any information from the create a listing page.
+**Please do not edit the image field**

 * After reviewing your listing hit submit.
 This will take you directely to a page to view the listing you just created with all the information and image rendered.